Abnormal boundary decay for stable operators: Introduction and Main Result

 for all $x\in D \cap B(Q, R/2)$, where $Q_R$ is a point satisfying \eqref{e:lifting-property}. \end{thm}

-As a consequence of Theorem \ref{t:boundary-general-bounds}, we obtain the following standard boundary estimates for $\alpha$-harmonic functions in $C^{1,\rm Dini}$ open sets.
+As a consequence of Theorem \ref{t:boundary-general-bounds}, we obtain the following standard boundary decay property for $\sL^\alpha$-harmonic functions in $C^{1,\rm Dini}$ open sets.
 Note that, by Lemma \ref{l:Dini-regularizing}, when $D$ is a $C^{1,\rm Dini}$ open set, the condition \eqref{e:boundary-general-bounds-ass} may be dropped without loss of generality.